+Treeview Apartments consists of one mid-rise building with three-and-a-half-storeys and 112 units, and two adjacent vacant parcels of land with future development potential.
 Amenities include 112 surface parking spaces and laundry facilities.
-The properties are close to public transit, the St. Lawrence River, a hospital, shopping, restaurants, a police station, Queen's University and Highway 401.
+This property is close to public transit, the St. Lawrence River, a hospital, police station, shopping, restaurants, Queen's University, and Highway 401.

-Chatham, Ontario 383-385 Wellington Street
+Chatham, Ontario 383-385 Wellington Street Acquired: December 2017 Purchase Price: \$4,050,000